Hideki Noda (playwright): Plays

-His first international work was Red Demon, which he performed in Japan for the first time in 1997 and then in English at the Young Vic Theatre in London in 2003.
-The cast included Marcello Magni, Tamzin Griffin and Simon MacGregor, with Noda himself playing the Red Demon.
-The play has also been performed in Thai and Korean.
-Each version was translated and re-worked in an attempt to be more appealing to each specific culture.
-For example, the Thai version of the play included music that was neither in the original Japanese version, nor in the English version.

-The story is that of a man who is washed up on an isolated island with no means of communicating where he is from.
-The sheltered islanders mistake him for a demon.
-The result is a black comedy that revolves around the theme of tolerance vs. discrimination.

-The English version was criticized by the Japanese media as no longer resembling Noda Hideki's work – the translation lost the poetry and nuance that the Japanese work emphasized.
-Noda Hideki, while having studied abroad, is not known for his English-speaking ability and had the script translated and rewritten by English writers Roger Pulvers and Matt Wilkinson.

 Noda has been collaborating with the playwright Colin Teevan and the actress Kathryn Hunter, producing English versions of The Bee (2006) and The Diver (2008) in London.
 He was also a member of the cast for these productions.
 The Japanese version of The Diver was performed in Tokyo in 2009 with Shinobu Otake.

 Yume no Yuminsha garnered enough popular reception to be invited to the Edinburgh international Theatre Festival in 1987 with Nokemono Kitarite, and in 1990 with Hanshin: Half-God.
 Also in 1990, the company was invited to the first New York International Art Festival to perform Suisei no Siegfried (A Messenger from the Comet).

 Noda was getting more involved in working with other dramatists and actors outside of Yume no Yuminsha; which led to acclaimed stagings of his radical takes on Shakespeare's Twelfth Night, Much Ado About Nothing and A Midsummer Night’s Dream.
 Both were collaborated with Toho, one of the Japan's leading production companies.